 Be prepared to hit the books in order to achieve a degree from an accredited nurse anesthesia educational program, and upon completion, passing the National Certification Examination.

 Although a doctoral degree is not yet required to become a CRNA, it will be required in the future as the Council on Accreditation has announced a doctoral degree as a requirement by 2025.

 Employers include hospitals, clinics, free-standing surgical centers, ambulatory centers, pain management centers, and staffing agencies.

 As a general nurse practitioner, you can choose to open an independent practice or work in a variety of primary care settings.
 You can also advance your skills and your earning potential along the way.
 General NPs can later specialize in a field, if they wish.

-General nurse practitioners earn a mean salary of $111,680 per year, according to the May 2020 BLS.
-General nurse practitioners typically work 40 hours per week, making their hourly wage approximately $53.69.
+General nurse practitioners earn a median salary of $120,680 per year, according to the May 2021 BLS.
+General nurse practitioners typically work 40 hours per week, making their hourly wage approximately $58.02.

 Career Outlook for Nurse Practitioners